kamenAleksandrov/draw_steel_hero_smith/draw_steel_hero_smith_app_plan/bugs/Identified bugs and QoL to be fixed.md

 strenght tab lack the option to save choises which leads to lost picks

-some features need their abilities: covenant of the hearth
+some features need their abilities: covenant of the heart

-## hero creation testing
+the A in ability cards sometimes is not colored properly

 ### unnecessary changes

+add a gold/silver/copper to the wealth stat and make it have both.

 reorder the tabs: strife => strength => story?